Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 From Shoshone, it is walking distance to the ski lifts, restaurants and the food hall, a few shops, and a small but perfectly adequate grocery store.

-You’ll find a few fireplaces scattered throughout the complex, and better yet, guests of Shoshone have access to a hot tub and connected heated outdoor pool.
+You’ll find a few fireplaces scattered throughout the complex, and better yet, guests of Shoshone have access to a hot tub and a heated outdoor pool that the kids will love.

 Tip: Look for a “corner unit” at the Shoshone–they are just a bit larger than the regular units and have more windows in the living area.
-Also look for a unit that is on a higher floor level (4th floor or higher).
-You will have better views and the early morning snow plow won’t be quite as loud.
+If available, request a unit that is on a higher floor level (4th floor or higher).
+You will have better views, and the early morning snow plow won’t be quite as loud.

 How To Book the Shoshone Condos